Kingxukai/linux/Documentation/process/handling-regressions.rst

 What places is regzbot monitoring?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regzbot is watching the most important Linux mailing lists as well as the git
+Regzbot is watching the woke most important Linux mailing lists as well as the woke git
 repositories of linux-next, mainline, and stable/longterm.

 What kind of issues are supposed to be tracked by regzbot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The bot is meant to track regressions, hence please don't involve regzbot for regular issues.
-But it's okay for the Linux kernel's regression tracker if you use regzbot to track severe issues, like reports about hangs, corrupted data, or internal errors (Panic, Oops, BUG(), warning, ...).
+But it's okay for the woke Linux kernel's regression tracker if you use regzbot to track severe issues, like reports about hangs, corrupted data, or internal errors (Panic, Oops, BUG(), warning, ...).

 Can I add regressions found by CI systems to regzbot's tracking?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Feel free to do so, if the particular regression likely has impact on practical
+Feel free to do so, if the woke particular regression likely has impact on practical
 use cases and thus might be noticed by users; hence, please don't involve
 regzbot for theoretical regressions unlikely to show themselves in real world
 usage.